Cochin Chicken Breed Guide: Size, Recognized Varieties, Eggs, Care & Images

 History of Cochin Chicken

 The original ‘Cochins’ were not similar to those that we found today.
 They were similar to the Jungle Fowl or Malays.
-Originally they looked tall and rangy, but they didn’t were very much pretty.
+Initially, they looked tall and rangy, but they didn’t were beautiful.

-There was once when Queen Victoria received a Cochin chicken by Captain Edward Belcher.
-Those chickens were crossbred with other breeds of China and Europe to obtain a need to breed.
+Once, Queen Victoria received a Cochin chicken from Captain Edward Belcher.
+They crossbred those chickens with other breeds from China and Europe to obtain a desired breed.

 Cochin Chicken Lifespan

-Cochins have a good life expectancy as compared to other large size chicken breeds.
+Cochins have a reasonable life expectancy compared to other large-size chicken breeds.
 The Cochin chicken has a lifespan of about 8-10 years.

 Recognized Varieties & Continental Breeds of Cochin Chicken